soc/scala-lang/documentation/faq/index.md

 Todo...

 ### Why does Scala provide implicit classes instead of extension methods?
-**JH: Possibly not a good Q for the FAQ section / too specific**
+Todo...

 ### What does _ (underscore) mean?
-_ can be used in many places in Scala and its meaning depends on the context it is used.
-It usually means "I need to refer to something, but I don't need it so I won't give it a name".
+It can be used in many places in Scala and its meaning depends on the context it is used.
+It usually means *I need to refer to something, but I don't need it so I won't give it a name*.
 Examples:
 ```scala
 import foo._
 x match { case (“a”, _) => ... }